JoshuaKGoldberg/create-typescript-app/README.md

 - [Node.js](https://nodejs.org)
 - [pnpm](https://pnpm.io)

-This repository comes with two scripts to set up an existing or new repository with tooling.
+This repository comes with three script forms to set up an existing or new repository with tooling.
 Use the corresponding docs page to get started:

 - [Creating from the terminal](./docs/Creation.md): creating a new repository locally on the command-line _(recommended)_